gugariom09/Bookstore-Sales-Analysis-SQL-Project-/README.md

  📊 Key Insights

+* 'Integrated secondary access' is a top selling book with 28 total quantity sold
 * Fiction genre contributes significantly to total sales
 * A small group of customers generates a large portion of revenue
 * Certain books have low remaining stock and require restocking